otto-de/jlineup/docs/WEB.md

 You can specify any Firefox command line parameters, that you want to handle to the Firefox instances launched by JLineup.
+You can use `{id}` as placeholder in parameters.
+This will be replaced with the job id at Firefox launch time.

 See [here](https://developer.mozilla.org/en-US/docs/Mozilla/Command_Line_Options)
 for a list of Firefox command line options.